 - Complete the Free Application for Federal Student Aid (FAFSA) and be eligible for the Pell Grant.

 - Must be enrolled in a degree, diploma, or transfer credit program.

 - Submit monthly attendance sheets documenting class attendance.

 By following these guidelines, students can focus on their coursework and not have to worry about the financial strain of paying for childcare.

 Am I Eligible for the Childcare Grant?

 As Wake Tech explains, “Funds for the Childcare Grant are limited and eligibility standards will be strictly observed.
-Students with the greatest need will be. . .read more
+Students with the greatest need will be served. . .read more

 With the dramatically rising costs of tuition, many families are turning towards the financially-savvy decision of starting on the higher education path first at a two-year community college.
 Many universities, both public and private, have articulation agreements with local community colleges.
 Therefore, attending a community college for two years before transferring to a four-year institution can save significant amounts of money – while still providing you with an excellent bachelor’s degree from the university of your choice.

 According to the College Board, for the 2007 – 2008 school year, community college’s average tuition and fees are $2,360.
 This is in contrast to $6,185 at a public four-year institution, or $23,712 for a private four year institution.